coolbreeze413/qorc-onion-apps/qorc_fpga_breathectrl/README.rst

    - To be able to run the 'flash' task or 'Debug (OpenOCD)' launch config, remember to install the extension: :code:`augustocdias.tasks-shell-input`

-     Also, the 'flash' task needs to scan for available serial ports in the system, so python, and pySerial need to be installed.

    - To be able to 'debug' the code with gdb, remember to install the extension: :code:`marus25.cortex-debug`

    On opening the folder, VS Code should prompt to install these "recommended extensions", if not already installed,